-6. Schedule and Attend New Student Orientation
+5. Schedule and Attend New Student Orientation

 Applicants seeking to earn a certificate, diploma, or associate degree are required to complete a new student orientation.
 During orientation, new students learn valuable information about Craven and the resources available to assist them in reaching their goals.
 Students will acquire tips to help them be successful in college and information to assist them with the advising and registration process.

-To register for an orientation session please visit http://cravencc.edu/first-year-experience/ then select Student Orientation.
+Students can register for an orientation session online.
 Students will receive a certificate to take to their academic advising session as proof of completion.

-7. Meet with an Advisor
+6. Meet with an Advisor

-Students must meet with an advisor to discuss their

-personal and professional goals and to develop an academic plan.
+Students must meet with an advisor to discuss their personal and professional goals and to develop an academic plan.
 Admissions personnel will direct students to the appropriate advisor.
 Walk-in service and appointments are available.
-Advising appointments may be scheduled online at http://www.cravencc.edu/admissions/advising.
+Advising appointments may be scheduled online.